 Get Started

-Before you decide to replace the windows in your home, it’s important to consider several key factors.
+Before replacing the windows in your home, you should consider several key factors.
 First, think about why you want to replace them.
-Are they drafty, damaged, inefficient, or simply outdated?
+Are they drafty, damaged, inefficient, or outdated?

 That may lead you to your second consideration: window styles.
-Understanding how to maximize your curb appeal while also increasing your energy efficiency and ventilation capacity is important, but be aware that your local permits and regulations might limit your options.
+Maximizing your curb appeal while also increasing your energy efficiency and ventilation capacity is important, but be aware that your local permits and regulations might limit your options.

 Finally, be realistic about your budget, looking into all your upfront costs.

-To give you a ballpark idea, according to Angi’s (an online directory of home service providers), in 2024 homeowners in the U.S. can expect to pay between $575 and $1,475 per new window.
+To give you a ballpark idea, according to Angi’s (an online directory of home service providers), in 2025 homeowners in the U.S. can expect to pay between $3,445 and $11,834 per project, or an average $300 to $2,500 per new window, including labor and materials.
 The cost differences depend on the windows’ size, material, quantity, number of panes, brand, and labor cost.
 While some windows may result in long-term savings because they’re more energy efficient, it’s important to do the math to make sure this home improvement project is a wise investment.

 Do you need to replace your current windows?